computer-science-with-applications/book/src/data_structures/lists/index.rst

        return (mean, stdev)

-We can call this function with a list of numbers, assign the result to a variable, and then extract the results by indexing:
+We can call this function with a list of numbers, assign the result to a variable, and then extract the results using indexing:

 .. python-run::
    :formatting: separate